raspberrypilearning/Funny-Face-Follower/en/step_3.md

 --- /task ---

 --- task ---
-Click the green flag to see your new face mask come to life and follow your around the screen!
+Click the green flag to see your new face mask come to life and follow you around the screen!
 --- /task ---

 --- save ---